 Check out this school finder tool to discover vocational schools near you and learn more about whether they offer these options.

 If you pass an ATB test, then you might be admitted to a college or trade school on a provisional basis.
 That is, your admission will have certain conditions attached to it.
 If you don't pass, then you will likely be referred to some kind of adult basic education program that can help you improve your academic skills and prepare you for a high school equivalency test.

 According to one survey, a little over 57 percent of four-year colleges in the U.S. have provisional admission programs.8 But you're most likely to find them at community colleges, vocational colleges, and trade and technical schools.
 Here are some additional things to know about provisional enrollment:

 - It's generally used to enroll non-traditional students who don't meet the standard qualifications yet still show the potential to succeed.
 In a lot of cases, it's used for enrolling older adults.
-More than 40 percent of America's college students in 2013 were over the age of 25.6
+Almost 40 percent of America's college students in 2018 were over the age of 25.6

 - You likely won't qualify for federal financial aid unless your program is one of the eligible career pathway programs described below.